DataHurdler/Econ-ML/Tree Ensembles/tree-ensembles-en.md

             Minimize weighted error
 ```

-Currently, there are three main types of tree-based boosting algorithms: `AdaBoost`, `Gradient Boosting`, and `XGBoost`.
-The different algorithms are different in how to *boost*, i.e., how to implement Step 2.
+Currently, there are three popular types of tree-based boosting algorithms: `AdaBoost`, `Gradient Boosting`, and `XGBoost`.
+The different algorithms are different in how they *boost*, i.e., how to implement Step 2.

 `AdaBoost` was introduced by Freund and Schapire (1995).
-It is short for *Ada*tive *Boost*ing. `AdaBoost` implement boosting by changing the weights of observations.
+It is short for *Ada*ptive *Boost*ing. `AdaBoost` implements boosting by changing the weights of observations.
 That is, by making some observations/individuals more important than the other.
-In a training data set with $N$ individuals, the algorithm begins by weighting each individual the same: $1/N$.
+In a training data set with $N$ individuals, the algorithm begins by weighting each individual the same: at a weight of $1/N$.
 Then it fits a simple decision tree model and makes predictions.
 Inevitably, it makes better decision for some individuals than the other.
 The algorithm then increases the weight for individuals that it did not make correct/good predictions on in the first model.
 Effectively, this asks the next decision tree algorithm to focus more on these individuals that it has failed to understand in the first tree.
 And this process continues until a stopping rule is reached.
-Such stopping rule can be something like "**stop** when 98% of the cases are correctly predicted".
+A stopping rule may be, for example, "**stops** when 98% of the individuals are correctly predicted".

 It is straightforward to see that a boosting algorithm lowers bias.
 But was it often able to main a low *variance* too?
-It was able to do because a boosting algorithm effectively builds different trees at each iteration.
+It was able to do so because a boosting algorithm effectively builds different trees at each iteration.
 When making predictions, it takes a weighted average of the models.
 Some mathematical details may be helpful.

 Let $w_{ij}$ denote the weight of individual $i$ in stage/iteration $j$.
 In the beginning of the algorithm, we have $w_{i1}=1/N$ for all $i$ where $N$ is the the total number of individuals.
 After the first weak tree is built, we can calculate the error/misclassification rate of stage $j$ as